Bentot Jr.: Background

-Bentot Jr.'s first movie role was at the age of 3.5 yrs old and made 14 more movies up until 1985, when he left the film industry in favor of his studies.
-He returned to the industry in 2000 up to his last movie, Djagwar in 2011.
-He played "Lando" in Philippines' movie Panday.
+Bentot Jr.'s first movie role was at the age of 3.5 years old and he made 14 more movies up until 1985, when he left the film industry in favor of his studies.
+He returned to the industry in 2000 and continued to make movies until his last movie, Djagwar in 2011.
+He played Lando in Philippines' movie Panday.
 He made his first international appearance in the Bruceploitation movie The Return of Bruce with Bruce Le and Elizabeth Oropesa.

 He won his first award in 1977 Metro Manila Film Festival as Best Child Performer from the movie Ang Lalake, Ang Alamat at ang Baril with actor Fernando Poe Jr. He has received three more trophies for the movies Tatak ng Tondo (1978), Ang Lihim ng Guadalupe (1979), Hoy Tukso Layuan Mo Ako (1980), with awards in 1978 as MMFF-Best Child Performer and two awards from FAMAS as Best Child Actor, respectively.